R-Bot: An LLM-based Query Rewrite System: Experiments

 \hi{Query Latency Reduction.} \autoref{tab:methods-execution-time} shows the query latency of rewritten queries. \oursys outperforms the other query rewrite methods across all the datasets and metrics.
 The reasons are two-fold.

-First, \oursys can judiciously retrieve relevant rule specifications and \QAs, and use them to comprehensively figure out the rewrite rules pertinent to the input query.
-For instance, \oursys can utilize the rewrite evidences to decide to apply the exploration rule ``EXPAND\_DISTINCT\_AGGREGATES\_TO\_JOIN'' weakly related to the input query, which results in a query rewrite of 5.6x acceleration.
-However, the other methods do not figure out this critical rule without guidance of rewrite evidences.
+First, \oursys can judiciously retrieve relevant rule specifications and \QAs to figure out the rewrite rules pertinent to the input query.
+For instance, \oursys can apply the exploration rule ``AGGREGATE\_EXPAND\_DISTINCT\_AGGREGATES\_TO\_JOIN'' weakly related to the input query, using retrieved evidences to achieve a 5.6x optimization.
+However, the other methods fail to identify this critical rule without guidance from rewrite evidences.
 Besides, we find that \vanillafour and \vanillathree tend to select only a small number of rules (e.g., 1), which is often sub-optimal.
-That is because, they lack of rewrite evidences, and thus can hardly uncover the intricate correlations between the rewrite rules and the input query.
+That is because, they {exhibit hallucination without rewrite evidences}, and thus miss the intricate correlations between rewrite rules and the input query.